bearandhammer/knowledge-vault/obsidian-vault/📰 Blog Notes (Archive)/Current/March 2022 Highlights Blog.md

 tags: 📰
 ---

-# March 2022 Highlights Blog
+# April 2022 Highlights Blog

-## Bears Biggest Baddest Best March 2022
+## Bears Biggest Baddest Best April 2022

 - WSL2! - blog post won't be in time but can earmark it as a follow up. 💻
 - Obsidian. 🫀